ChrisJabb21/bonbon-sweets-ecommerce-angular/README.md

 - [Snipcart](https://snipcart.com/)
 - Netlify CLI

-## Development servcer
+## Development server
 ---
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Sanity Content Studio
 Run `sanity start` for content server.
 Navigate to `http://localhost:3333/`.
+<p> Or you can deploy the Sanity CMS with `sanity deploy`.
+More details [here](https://www.sanity.io/docs/deployment). </p>

 ## Netlify deployment configuration
 ---
 ### Getting started
 Install the netlify CLI to your node modules globally or locally if it isnt installed.
-Add your netlify.toml file to the of your project directory.
+Add your netlify.toml file to the your angular project directory.

 `netlify init`
  you can initialize a site that has a remote repository in GitHub or create and deploy the site manually.